ajibolagenius/rant/README.md

 - **Mood-Based Filtering**: Filter rants based on selected moods.
 - **Responsive Design**: Fully responsive UI for desktop, tablet, and mobile devices.
 - **Interactive Particles**: Engaging particle background for a dynamic experience.
+- **Enhanced Animations**: Smooth transitions and animations for an improved user experience.

 ## Technologies Used